Overseeding turns a thin, worn-out lawn into a thick, lush lawn. A healthy, dense lawn will choke out weeds, resist pest attacks, and endure drought.

 If you need to spray weeds, get this done at least 14 days before seeding.

 Purchase quality certified seed.
 Buy the cheap stuff and that’s what you’ll get — cheap seed full of inert fillers and weed seed.
 So get the good stuff!
 For a few bucks more…it’s worth it.
-Your success depends on making good seed to soil contact.
+Your success depends on making good seed-to-soil contact.
 Core aerating before seeding yields nice results.
 Grass seed finds its way into the plug holes where it is protected and moist.
 Be sure to run the aerator over your lawn in at least three directions – making a lot of holes.

 Power raking thatch build-up and mowing low also helps prepare your lawn for seeding.
 A slit seeder is a good option for really thin lawns.

-Tip: Use a drop spreader to seed the edges of landscape beds and boundaries of your lawn.
+Tip: Use a drop spreader to seed the edges of landscape beds and the boundaries of your lawn.
 Then you can use a broadcast spreader on the rest.
-This keeps grass out of areas you don’t want it growing.
+This keeps grass out of areas where you don’t want it growing.